 4. Read Backwards

-Reading backward might seem weird and illogical but try it out.
+Reading backwards might seem weird and illogical but try it out.
 When you read something backward, it doesn’t make sense, so our brain focuses all its attention from understanding the text to finding errors in the text.